briggstwitchell/git-workshop/branching/git-merge.md

 ```
 {: .text-center}

-This is typically how git histories look.
+This is typically how Git histories look.
 Feature branches branch off from the main integration branch, and then lead back into it when they are merged.